-The project may generate approximately 80-120 average daily trips during the weekday with peak hours between 4 p.m. to 6 p.m.
-Trip generation estimates were determined based on a mix of office and retail trip rates in the Institute of Transportation Engineers (ITE) Trip Generation Manual, 11th Edition (2021).
-Approximately 45% of the building areas will be leased out and it is unknown what the future uses will be.
+The project may generate approximately 113 average daily trips during the weekday with peak hours anticipated to be between 4 p.m. to 6 p.m.
+Trip generation estimates were determined based on a Business Park use from the Institute of Transportation Engineers (ITE) Trip Generation Manual, 11th Edition (2021).